torproject/tor/doc/HACKING/Tracing.md

-This document describes how the event tracing subsystem works in tor so developers can add events to the code base but also hook them to an event tracing framework.
+This document describes how the event tracing subsystem works in tor so developers can add events to the code base but also hook them to an event tracing framework (i.e. tracer).

 ## Basics ###

-Event tracing is separated in two concepts, trace events and a tracer.
-The tracing subsystem can be found in `src/trace`.
-The `events.h` header file is the main file that maps the different tracers to trace events.
+Tracing is separated in two different concepts.
+The tracing API and the tracing probes.

+The API is in `src/lib/trace/` which defines how to call tracepoints in the tor code.
+Every C files should include `src/lib/trace/events.h" if they want to call a tracepoint.

+The probes are what actually record the tracepoint data.
+Because they often need to access specific subsystem objects, the probes are within each subsystem.
+They are defined in the `trace-probes-<subsystem>.c` files.

 ### Events ###

 A trace event is basically a function from which we can pass any data that we want to collect.
-In addition, we specify a context for the event such as a subsystem and an event name.
+In addition, we specify a context for the event such as the subsystem and an event name.

 A trace event in tor has the following standard format: